-Customers also have access to the Constellation Navigator Carbon Accounting Platform, which takes the guesswork out of your carbon reduction strategy with data and automation.
+Customers also have access to their Carbon Accounting Platform, which takes the guesswork out of your carbon reduction strategy with data and automation.
 The Platform allows you to uncover your baseline carbon emissions, identify carbon reduction actions you can take, and prioritize your efforts.